SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ***

-Before we head on, an important note: The current version of Jona uses the local offline speech generation and recognition framework, that is built into Windows, which is not on par with current cloud based solutions.
+Before we head on, an important note: The current version of the race assistants uses the local offline speech generation and recognition framework, that is built into Windows, which is not on par with current cloud based solutions.
 In the future, there will be the option to use a cloud based voice recognition integration insteaad of this Windows local offline speech recognition runtime.
 Although a cloud based solution might impose a pay wall depending on your usage, this will be quite negliable.
 And, last but not least, I have concepts for a server based solution in the drawer, which will allow Jona to act as a race engineer for a complete team multiplayer endurance race.
 But this will be quite a huge undertaking and will take a while, depending on my available time to invest in this project.

 ***

 As said above, Jona is a voice chat bot and therefore you can control Jona completely by voice.
 If you don't want to use voice control, there are other possibilities as well.
 More on that later in this documentation.

 Before we dig deeper into the inner workings, here is a typical dialog based interaction, to give you an understanding of the current capabilities of Jona.

+Important: If you have multiple *dialog partners* active, for example Jona and Cato, it will benecessary to use the [activation phrase](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#voice-commands) the first time you start talking to a specific *dialog partner*.

 ### A typical dialog